7 Cannibals and Voters

 - Bacteria are social organisms: they communicate, cooperate, compete, and make collective “decisions” through chemical signaling.

-- Quorum sensing functions as a distributed voting system, allowing populations to coordinate behavior based on density.
+- Quorum sensing functions as a distributed density-inference system—often described as “voting”—allowing populations to coordinate behavior.

 - Bacillus subtilis cannibalism is a population-level survival strategy: bistable circuits split the population, toxin-producing cells kill and consume non-producing siblings, buying time before sporulation.